 Looking back now I think they were speaking to my potential.
 I had a fire in me to paint fabric that would not die even though my artwork sometimes looked “dead on arrival”.

 Those were the days.
 But we have to begin somewhere as designers and artists don’t we?
 Not all of us were naturally gifted; some of us had to work at what we wanted to do.
-Most people look at where you are today not taking in to consideration where you came from.
-They call it overnight success.
+Most people look at where you are today not taking into consideration where you came from.
+They call it an overnight success.
 You and I call it something a little less pleasant as we recall the early days.

 But one thing is for certain we had the courage to start; the boldness to dream and the tenacity to hang in there even when it looked like our business was going nowhere fast.